 Right in the middle you can find the Quantum Relay (of the Post Human Coalition faction).
 It gathers 0.25 Quanta per second.
-Quanta can be used to cast for example a production speed boost on a factory or increase the logistics value (supply limit).
-Also weapons strength, radar range or resource storage capacity can be increased with Quanta.
+The metal and radioactives storage capacities were already enhanced (level 1), as well as the logistics value.
+Here the storage is not determined by actual storage buildings, as would be the case for Ta or Supreme Commander, but simply by the currently reached level of enhancement by Quanta.
+Quanta can also be used to cast for example a production speed boost on a factory or increase the logistics value (supply limit).
+Also weapons strength, radar range and the building hitpoints can be increased with Quanta.
 It adds to the complexity of the game and can be considered a third resource, similar to the energy of Starcraft Broodwar.